 Sago pondweed, Stuckenia pectinata, is a rooted rhizome that produces growth up to 3 feet long.
 Leaves are long and narrow and can grow up to 5 inches in length.
 The thin leaves resemble pine needles.
+The leaves are arranged alternatively along stems.
+Small clusters of nuts attached to a stem appear at the water surface.

 Unlike other members of the pondweed family, sago doesn't produce floating leaves.
 Growth remains submerged.
 Stems branch off close to the surface.
 Both stems and leaves are of similar width.